MicrosoftDocs/power-automate-docs/articles/minit/working-hours.md

 ### Calendar type

-This allows you to specify the behaviour of the working time setting controls:
+This allows you to specify the behavior of the working time setting controls:

-- **Mo, Tu, We, Th, Fr, Sa, Su** - time for each working day is set separately
+- **Mo, Tu, We, Th, Fr, Sa, Su:** Time for each working day is set separately.

-- **Mo-Fr, Sa, Su** - Monday to Friday share the same settings, time for Saturday and Sunday is set separately
+- **Mo-Fr, Sa, Su:** Monday through Friday share the same settings.
+Time for Saturday and Sunday is set separately.

-- **Mo-Su** - Monday to Sunday share the same settings
+- **Mo-Su:** Monday through Sunday share the same settings.

 ### Settings

 To set the specific day as non-working, uncheck the Working checkbox on the right side of the item.
 To set the working time, drag the left and right side of the blue slider corresponding to the respective working day.

-## Non-Working days
+## Non-working days

 Non-Working days section is used to define special non-working days such as bank holidays, national holidays or company specific holidays.

 There are 2 main types of non-working days:

-- **Recurring** - the day marked as Non-working day (recurring) is defined as non-working for each year, no matter where you set it
+- **Recurring:** The day marked as non-working day (recurring) is defined as non-working for each year, regardless of where you set it.

-- **Non-recurring** - the day marked as Non-working day is defined as non-working only for the respective year
+- **Non-recurring:** The day marked as non-working day is defined as non-working only for the respective year.

-To set the day(s) as Working or Non-working, select the desired day or range of days in the calendar view and click on the relevant item below the calendar.
+To set the day(s) as Working or Non-working, select the desired day or range of days in the calendar view and select the relevant item below the calendar.

-To switch the displayed year, click the arrows next to the year label above the calendar view.
+To switch the displayed year, select the arrows next to the year label above the calendar view.

 ### Holidays

 Minit allows you to simplify the definition of bank and national holidays by importing them all at once.
-To initialise the import, click on the Import holidays button below the calendar view.
-A dialog window is displayed, where you can choose the specific calendar and specify the year range.
+To initialize the import, select **Import holidays** below the calendar view.
+A window is displayed where you can choose the specific calendar and specify the year range.
 Minit will automatically set holidays for the defined range and allows you to import as many countries as needed.

-If you, by mistake, imported a set of holidays, you can also easily delete them from the calendar template by clicking the Remove holidays button below the calendar view.
+If you imported a set of holidays by mistake, you can also easily delete them from the calendar template by selecting **Remove holidays** below the calendar view.